mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 MEMORYSIZE = 1G

 Not more than 70% of your RAM for your container.
 This is important.
-Because this is the RAM your Minecraft Server will use within the container WITHOUT the operating system.
+Because this is the RAM, your Minecraft Server will use within the container WITHOUT the operating system.

 TZ = Europe/Berlin

 Sets the timezone for the container.
-A list of valid values can be found on wikipedia: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+A list of valid values can be found on Wikipedia: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 PAPERMC_FLAGS = --nojline